rfeinberg3/ecomAssistant/README.md

 <h3 align="center">ecomAssistant (eAs)</h3>

   <p align="center">
     eAs is a tool that generates aggregated item pricing and descriptions by simply inputing an item's name.
-It uses ColBERT for Retrieval-Augmented Generation, open-source ecommerce item data for knowledge base acquisition, and Docker for microservice orchestration.
+It uses ColBERT and GPT2 for Retrieval-Augmented Generation, open-source ecommerce item data for knowledge base acquisition, and Docker for microservice orchestration.
     <br>
     <a href="https://github.com/rfeinberg3/ecomAssistant/tree/main/documentation"><strong>Explore the docs »</strong></a>
     <br>